-This town would now reject me to be sure.
-Sure Dexter had is share of problems, but growing up there hadn't been so bad.
+This town would now reject me to be sure, but growing up it hadn't been so bad.
 Norman Rockwell himself could have painted Main Street.
 This was the place for Lenny to grow up.
 I couldn't let him follow me to an early grave.
 No, he had to overcome.
 The longer we drove around, the more my resolve strengthened.

 I fired up the laptop and made the call I had been so dreading.
-When Christi's mom answered this was all I said to her: "Meet us at the Pound in fifteen minutes.
+When mom answered this was all I said to her: "Meet us at the Pound in fifteen minutes.
 Any longer and we won't be there."
 I hung up and began giving Charlotte directions to the Pound.